 When: Once a placement site has been allocated to you, you will be emailed this form to complete

-Time: The form takes approximately 5-10 minutes to complete and is due 1 week after it has been emailed to you
+Time: The form takes approximately 5-10 minutes to complete and is due ASAP and at least 5 days prior to your SPE commencing.

 When: Once enrolled